 These are auto insurance policies that provide trucking companies with financial protection while a truck is getting repaired and it's going to take time before the said truck gets back on the road.

 Trucking companies lose money while a vehicle is getting repaired.
 With optional downtime coverage, the trucking company can request financial compensation to make up for the time and money lost during vehicle repairs.

-This policy provides medical coverage to commercial truck passengers.
+This policy will cover medical payments to commercial truck passengers.
 It also provides coverage for accidental death and dismemberment for commercial truck passengers.

 This type of policy is an add-on to a truck's standard liability plan.

 Trucking physical damage coverage refers to a group of insurance coverages that protect a commercial truck.
 Physical damage coverage includes:

 Choosing the right commercial truck insurance company is a crucial decision to make.
 Learning about things to look for can help ensure that a trucking company receives the best coverage at competitive prices.